10 essentials for a successful DIY site

 A responsive site is one that is as easy to use on a small screen as it is on a big screen.

 I’m trying not to use the word branding here, because it can be an off-putting term, but basically, you should have a consistent style throughout your site.
 The fonts and colours should follow at least a basic set of rules.
 Images should be good quality and look like they belong together.
 As I mentioned earlier, first impressions are really important, so your site needs to look good and suit the audience that you are targeting.

 10. Legal info

 This little list should help you to get the first draft of your website up and running, with tools to monitor its success.
 A website project is never really finished, though.
 No matter what platform you choose and who your target audience is, you should always check in with your site and stats to be sure it’s performing it’s best.
 I’ve listed some basic information here, that should help you get started, but if you have any questions, please pop a comment below.
 I’d be happy to help.

-> Don't lose leads!
+Don't lose leads!
 Check these 3 things on your website ASAP!!
 Three things to check on your website to make sure that you are not losing clients.
-During the holidays we kind of “chilled more” than usual, we have the “weeds grow our website” so it needs just a little...
+During the holidays we kind of “chilled more” than usual, we have let the “weeds grow on our website” so it needs just a...

-> Planning a launch for your online business If you are launching a new website or re-launching, I have four things for you to look at and consider.
-During the launch period you are extremely busy, you’ve got a lot of things to do and every single day is jam-packed with...
+Planning a launch for your online business If you are launching a new website or re-launching, I have four things for you to look at and consider.
+During the launch period, you are extremely busy, you’ve got a lot of things to do and every single day is jam-packed...